 Eels usually make a long migration and can live up to 30 years.
 Despite being called a freshwater eel, it spends good time in the sea and then goes to the rivers.
 Unfortunately the production of Japanese eel is low, most of it ends up being imported from other countries like China and Taiwan.
 Unagi is rich in proteins, vitamins A, B1 and calcium, this dish is popular in the summer, because its proteins are believed to help fight summer fatigue.

 For some it may be difficult to like eels, due to their viscosity.
 Fortunately the Japanese are also able to leave a delicious unagi, as they do with other dishes.
 There are several ways to eat these eels, a very popular one that can please most people is grilled with a sauce on a spit.
 The eel surprises with its taste and texture that tickles and melts in the mouth.
 Another common way for Westerners to end up experiencing unagi is through sushi.

 Different ways of eating Unagi

-There are different ways to prepare and cook unagi.
-When it is filleted, boned and grilled, we usually call it kabayaki.
+There are different ways to prepare and cook the unagi.
+When it’s filleted, boned and grilled, we usually call it kabayaki.
 When it is cooked without the only salt sauce it is called shirayaki.
-Another popular form of preparation is making omelets called Umaki.
-The eel slices are rolled up by the omelet.
+Another very popular form of preparation is making omelets called Umaki.
+The eel slices are rolled by the omelet.

 The Japanese even eat the bones of eels in a dish called Hone Senbei.
-Using unagi’s long backbone, you create something crispy, light and salty.
-They also eat the eel liver grilled in a dish called Kimoyaki or in soup form called Kimosui.
+Using unagi's long backbone, you create something crispy, light and salty.
+They also eat grilled eel liver on a plate called Kimoyaki or in the form of soup called Kimosui.